 Can I use a stroller for my newborn?

-How long can my baby stay in a stroller?
+How long should my baby stay in a stroller at a time?

 What’s the best way to clean a stroller?